elugens/hello-javascript/docs/browser-related-questions/browser-document/walking-the-dom-tree.md

 ---

-### Explain what the firstChild and lastChild properties do on elements?
+### Can you explain what the firstChild and lastChild properties do on elements?

 <details>
   <summary><strong>View Answer:</strong></summary>